Exterior-point Optimization for Sparse and Low-rank Optimization: Numerical experiments

 where $\widetilde{X}\in\mathbf{S}_{+}^{p},$ and $\widetilde{d}\in\rl_{+}^{p}$ (\emph{i.e.}, $\widetilde{D}=\mathbf{diag}(\widetilde{d}$)) are the optimization variables.
 Now we are in a position to apply\textsf{ NExOS} to this problem.

-\paragraph{Comparison with nuclear norm heuristic.}
+\paragraph{Comparison with nuclear norm heuristic}

-We compare the solution provided by \textsf{NExOS} to that of the nuclear norm heuristic, which is perhaps the most well-known heuristic to approximately solve (\ref{eq:factor_analysis}) \cite{saunderson2012diagonal}.
-This heuristic considers the following convex relaxation of (\ref{eq:factor_analysis}):
+We compare the solution provided by \textsf{NExOS} to that of the nuclear norm heuristic, which isthe most well-known heuristic to approximately solve (\ref{eq:factor_analysis}) \cite{saunderson2012diagonal} via following convex relaxation:

 where $\lambda$ is a positive parameter that is related to the rank of the decision variable $X$.
-Note that, as $X$ is positive semidefinite, we have its nuclear norm $\|X\|_{*}=\mathbf{tr}(X)$; for this reason this heuristic is also called minimum trace factor analysis.
-The nuclear norm heuristic is similar to \textsf{Lasso} because it solves the relaxed problem (\ref{eq:relaxation}) for different values of $\lambda$, and find the smallest value of $\lambda$ for which solution to (\ref{eq:relaxation}) satisfies $\mathbf{rank}(X)\leq r$.
+Note that, as $X$ is positive semidefinite, we have its nuclear norm $\|X\|_{*}=\mathbf{tr}(X)$.

-\paragraph{Performance measures.}
+\paragraph{Performance measures}

 We consider two performance measures.
 First, we compare the training loss $\left\Vert \Sigma-X-D\right\Vert _{F}^{2}$ of the solutions found by \textsf{NExOS} and the nuclear norm heuristic.
 As both \textsf{NExOS} and the nuclear norm heuristic provide a point from the feasible set of (\ref{eq:factor_analysis}), such a comparison of training losses tells us which algorithm is providing a better quality solution.
 Second, we compute the\emph{ proportion of explained variance}, which represents how well the $r$-common factors explain the residual covariance,\emph{ i.e.}, $\Sigma-D$.
 For a given $r$, input proportion of variance explained by the $r$ common factors is given by: $\sum_{i=1}^{r}\sigma_{i}(X)/\sum_{i=1}^{p}\sigma_{i}(\Sigma-D),$ where $X,D$ are inputs, that correspond to solutions found by \textsf{NExOS} or the nuclear norm heuristic.
 As $r$ increases, the explained variance increases to $1$.
-The higher the value of the explained variance for a certain solution, the better is the quality of the solution from a statistical point of view.
+The higher the value of the explained variance for a certain solution, the better is the quality of the solution.

-\paragraph{Description of the datasets.}
+\paragraph{Description of the datasets}